Bajaj Finance Ltd (NSE: BAJFINANCE) Q3 2026 Earnings Call dated Feb. 03, 2026

 Viral Shah

-Yeah, hi, thank you for the opportunity for letting me ask the question.
-So Rajiv, first with regards to the ECL provisioning, I’m sure I think that will be, this will be the one thing that people are going to ask but I was wanting to check and get a sense of the structural change that you mentioned in your commentary.
-What we are seeing is that there is this increase in stage one and two pcr.
-So does this mean that your steady state credit cost could look higher than what otherwise it would have been?
-And if yes, then basically what would be your say, guidance for FY27?
-And secondly, if you can just comment with regards to your growth outlook more for FY27.
+Yeah, hi.
+Thank you for the opportunity for letting me ask the question.
+So Rajeev, first, with regards to the ECL provisioning, I’m sure I think there will be — this will be the one thing that people are going to ask.
+But I was wanting to check and get a sense of the structural change that you mentioned in your commentary.
+What we are seeing is that there is an increase in Stage 1 and 2 PCR.
+So does this mean that your steady-state credit cost could look higher than what otherwise it would have been — and if yes, then basically, what would be your, say, guidance for FY ’27?
+And secondly, if you can just comment with regards to your growth outlook more for FY ’27?
+That’s two questions on my end.

 Rajeev Jain

 I’ll give the easier one first.
 The first one requires a little longer explanation.
-We’ll provide F1 27 guidance along with Q4 results, which is normally what we do every year.
-I mean, you know, so we’ll provide that guidance in along with Q4 results coming to.
-I’d rather let Sandeep give an answer.
-I’ve already spoken for 25 minutes so answer is same.
-So don’t worry.
+We’ll provide FY ’27 guidance along with Q4 results, which is normally what we do every year.
+I mean — so we’ll provide that guidance in — along with Q4 results.
+Coming to, I’d rather let Sandeep give an answer.
+I’ve already spoken for 25 minutes.
+So answer the same, so don’t worry.

 Sandeep Jain

-Yeah.
-So I think as Rajiv called out, these are the actions that we have taken on voluntary basis.
-We looked at all the products in the company, their current coverage ratios, we looked at where we want the coverage ratio to be as we go along from here.
+Yes.
+So I think as Rajeev called out, these are the actions that we have taken on a voluntary basis.
+We looked at all the products in the company, their current coverage ratios.
+We looked at where we want the coverage ratio to be as we go along from here.
 Rather than making a provisioning in one of the stages, we ensure that we follow the process.
-We redefine the loss given default metrics by defining a floor across businesses and ensure that there is uniformly applied across all these stages.
-I’ll give example.
-So for example, for a business we defined LTV floor at 80% which means the moment customer goes into NPA we would have at least 80% provisioning coverage done.
+We redefine the loss given default metric by defining a floor across businesses and ensure that, that is uniformly applied across all the stages.
+I’ll give you example.
+So for example, for a business, we defined LGD floor at 80%, which means the moment customer goes into NPA, we would have at least 80% provisioning coverage done.

 Viral Shah